dipayan-op/nmap-network-scan/README.md

 # nmap-network-scan

-# Nmap Network Scan Report
+# Nmap Network Scanning & Service Analysis Lab

+## About Nmap

+Nmap is a network scanning tool used to discover hosts, open ports, services, and operating systems by analyzing network responses. :contentReference[oaicite:1]{index=1}

 ## 1. Objective
 To perform a network scan on a local system using Nmap and identify open ports, running services, and potential security risks.